I am having difficulty connecting my midi device via my web browser.

 UPDATE: Google have confirmed that this issue was fixed in Chrome version 63.
 However, if the same issue occurs in later versions, then please try the above troubleshooting steps.

-Chrome's MIDI implementation underwent some changes on the Windows platform between versions 58, 59 & 60, and also 69, which may cause some issues.
+Chrome's MIDI configuration has changed in v80, which may cause some issues.
 If you are running Windows 10, there is a setting within Chrome that allows it to use the Windows RT implementation of MIDI, which is more reliable.
 However, this is turned off by default.
 To turn it on, open a new tab in Chrome, and enter the following:

 You should then set the option to 'enabled', as shown below: